 - A. Ventilate enclosed areas to assist cure of materials, to dissipate humidity, and to prevent accumulation of dust, fumes, vapors, or gases. - B. Dust Control: Execute work by methods to minimize raising dust from construction operations.
-Provide positive means to prevent air-borne dust from dispersing into atmosphere and over adjacent property. - 1.
-Provide dust-proof barriers between construction areas and areas continuing to be occupied by Owner. - C. Noise Control: Provide methods, means, and facilities to minimize noise produced by construction operations. - D. Pest and Rodent Control: Provide methods, means, and facilities to prevent pests and insects from damaging the work.
+Provide positive means to prevent air-borne dust from dispersing into atmosphere and over adjacent property. - Provide dust-proof barriers between construction areas and areas continuing to be occupied by Owner. - C. Noise Control: Provide methods, means, and facilities to minimize noise produced by construction operations. - D. Pest and Rodent Control: Provide methods, means, and facilities to prevent pests and insects from damaging the work. - E. Rodent Control: Provide methods, means, and facilities to prevent rodents from accessing or invading premises.